Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Background

-Deep research tasks involve tackling complex, open-ended queries by multi-step reasoning, gathering diverse information, and synthesizing knowledge into comprehensive responses.
 We formalize such a task as follows: a user query $q \in \mathcal{Q}$, where $\mathcal{Q}$ is the space of natural language queries.
 The goal is to produce a response $r \in \mathcal{R}$ by integrating knowledge from retrieved context $C = \{c_1, c_2, \dots, c_n\}$ sourced from a corpus $D$ (e.g., web searches or local documents).
-During this process, research findings $F = \{f_1, f_2, \dots, f_m\}$, comprising reasoning artifacts and key insights, are iteratively derived from the context.
-Consequently, the response is generated as
+During this process, research findings $F = \{f_1, f_2, \dots, f_m\}$, comprising reasoning traces and summarized insights, are iteratively derived from the context.